Servir-Mekong/hydra-floods/README.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 Please see the [Contributing Guidelines](https://github.com/servir-mekong/hydra-floods/blob/master/CONTRIBUTING.md) for details on where to contribute and how to get started.

+## Citation

+Markert, K., Bhandari, B., Haag, A., Mayer, T., Poortinga, A., van Verseveld, W., & Soe Thwal, N. (2023).
+Hydrologic Remote Sensing Analysis for Floods (HYDRAFloods) (v2023.10.14).
+Zenodo. https://doi.org/10.5281/zenodo.15841684

 ## License

-`hydrafloods` is available under the open source [GNU General Public License v3.0](https://github.com/Servir-Mekong/hydra-floods/blob/master/LICENSE).
+`hydrafloods` is available under the open source [MIT License](https://github.com/Servir-Mekong/hydra-floods/blob/master/LICENSE).